K-Games/Ascension/README.md

 ## Gameplay Changes

 ## Client Changes
+* Fixed a typo in the Title in the title screen.
 * Critical hit damage in the Stats screen now match with the Inventory screen.
 * Players cannot login with no weapon or skills equipped.
 * Minor visual bug fix in the Login screen when logging out.